 When Pakistan seizes an Indian submarine that has strayed into its territorial waters, the world is on the brink of a war between two nuclear powers.
 The Prime Minister invites both parties to London for talks to calm everyone and avert a crisis but there are those who would seek to ensure the talks fail.
 Sarah Caulfield is a member of the conspiracy, known as Nightingale, and they are bent on starting a nuclear war.
 When a friendly Chinese diplomat tries to give them information about a possible attack on the peace talks, he is assassinated.
 MI-5 is convinced that they will cause an incident at the peace conference to push India or Pakistan over the edge.
-Written by

 Did You Know?